32 Phishing Attack Statistics To Keep In Mind In 2024

 Credentials grant access to those who need to access certain areas of a company or network.
 So when credentials are compromised, this usually means that bad actors can gain access to sensitive information.

 Changing passwords regularly will limit fraud related to compromised credentials.
-Implementing a data loss prevention (DLP) software will also allow employers to gain data visibility and to see movement within a company’s network.
+Implementing a data loss prevention (DLP) software will allow employers to gain data visibility and see movement within a company’s network.

 20. 47% of businesses experiencing a phishing attack were infected with ransomware.

 Phishing attacks could have immediate workplace disruptions, or it could lead to ransomware infections.
-Ransomware attacks are when bad actors gain access to sensitive information and are then able to use this information as a ransom.
+Ransomware attacks are when bad actors gain access to sensitive information and can use this information as a ransom.

-Over 4.2 million American mobile users are affected by ransomware annually, costing Americans $8,500 per hour of downtime, totalling $20 billion in the US in 2021.
+Over 4.2 million American mobile users are affected by ransomware annually, costing Americans $8,500 per hour of downtime, totaling $20 billion in the US in 2021.

 21. 29% of those targeted by phishing attacks had a malware infection.

-And once the malware is downloaded, then there are a range of other issues that can crop up.
-While most firewall and antivirus software will stop malware before it makes it on to your computer, you don’t want an infection on your computer or company network!
+And once the malware is downloaded, then there is a range of other issues can crop up.
+While most firewall and antivirus software will stop malware before it becomes onto your computer, you don’t want an infection on your computer or company network!

 22. Data loss seemed to be the biggest consequence of a phishing attempt by 60% of business leaders.

-Considering that financial gain is one of the major reasons why hackers hack at all, then it’s no surprise that malicious hackers will be after your data, sensitive information, confidential sources, or PII.
+Considering that financial gain is one of the major reasons hackers hack, it’s no surprise that malicious hackers will be after your data, sensitive information, confidential sources, or PII.

 Current Phishing Trends

-Phishing trends have shifted following the COVID pandemic.
+Phishing trends have shifted following the COVID-19 pandemic.
 We’ve seen massive shifts in the ways we work, including trends to move to remote work and expedited digital transformation.

-The use of AI technologies and remote technologies have drastically changed how we interact with online mediums as well.
+The use of AI technologies and remote technologies has drastically changed how we interact with online mediums as well.